coderskamrul/React-Quiz-Plugin-With-Gutenberg/README.md

 ## Installation

-1. Upload the `react-quiz-app` folder to the `/wp-content/plugins/` directory
+1. Upload the `react-quiz-plugin-with-gutenberg` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Quizzes' in the WordPress admin menu to start creating quizzes